EBPocket

 From the Dict menu, you can change dictionaries and dictionary groups.

 The Tool menu has the aforementioned Add Dict..., Scan All Dictionaries..., and Edit Group... functions.
 Goto seems like it should duplicate the forward and back buttons, but doesn't seem to do anything on mine.
-Copyright brings up copyright information--but some dictionary makers (hint, hint) also include some help information here.
+Copyright brings up copyright information--most of the JLT dictionaries also include some helpful usage information here.
 Continuous will show you a continuous stream of results in the lower search results window, not just the result you've tapped in the results index window above, but that entry and the following and preceding ones--the one you tapped will be first, but you can scroll up and down through the dictionary.
 I recommend selecting Continuous--no reason not to.
 Options... brings up various options, including setting the fonts and font size in the results and results index windows--the rest is all pretty self-explanatory, though I just leave everything except the type sizes at the defaults.
 Status Bar causes a status bar to appear just above the bottom toolbar--tells you things like, "23 results in Eijiro."
 I don't think it's worth the screen space it takes up, but if you like it, enjoy.

-The Hop button highlights the first instance of the search term; press it again and the highlight jumps to the next instance--etc. The Split button toggles between the two states of the main window--(1) a split screen with a list of results on the top and the full text of the results on the bottom (as shown above) and (2) the full text of the results taking up the full window.
+The Hop button highlights the first instance of the search term; press it again and the highlight jumps to the next instance--etc. The Split button ( or ) toggles between the two states of the main window--(1) a split screen with a list of results on the top and the full text of the selected result (and the following ones) on the bottom (tap an item from the list in the top part to show the full result from that entry in the bottom window) and (2) the full text of the selected result (and the following ones) taking up the full window.
 The letter "A" in the screenshot above (at other times, you might see a hiragana "" or a graphic here) brings up the text input system, in whichever mode it was last used: , for whatever odd reason, is the symbol for the numerical and symbol input keyboard; A is the alphanumeric keyboard to enter English or Japanese (works just like the IME on your regular computer); the hand-and-brush graphic is for handwritten input (the kanji recognition is fantastic); and the hand-and-stylus graphic is for a shorthand entry system that seems a lot like Grafitti on the Palm (hint: as you write a character, a list of choices will appear--tap the one you want, or simply wait and the first option will automatically be chosen; if you don't want to wait, start writing the next character in the next of the three boxes).

 Top Home